openclarity/functionclarity/README.md

 ![FunctionClarity Diagram](https://user-images.githubusercontent.com/110329574/197707276-10cd650e-a84d-4a9f-a83a-ee60dc2cbf28.png)

-* Deploy FunctionClarity – deploy FunctionClarity "validation" function in the target cloud account (a one time operation); this function will scan and verify new functions when created or updated in the target account
 * Sign functions  - use FunctionClarity CLI to sign the function code or image in the user’s environment, and then upload it to the target cloud account
 * Deploy the serverless function - using the signed function code/image
 * Verify functions -  the FunctionClarity verifier function is triggered when user functions are created or updated in case they meet the filter criteria, and does the following: